Raimel Tapia Player Props: Brewers vs. Reds

 Raimel Tapia At The Plate

-- Tapia is hitting .238 with four doubles, a triple, three home runs and 15 walks.
+- Tapia has four doubles, a triple, three home runs and 15 walks while hitting .238.

-- Tapia has driven in a run in 11 games this season (22.0%), including two games with multiple runs batted in.
+- In 11 games this year (22.0%), Tapia has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 16 of 50 games this year, and more than once 4 times.
+- He has scored in 16 games this season (32.0%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.